-If you’re interested in getting rid of extra body fat and developing lean muscle tone, you can start out by implementing these 9 easy lifestyle changes.
-These tips will help you shed fat and gain muscle tone naturally, without supplements.
-I’ve tried them and they work!
-(The middle image below is of me.)
-Here’s how to get lean fast in the healthiest way possible:
+If you're interested in getting rid of extra body fat and developing lean muscle tone, you can begin by implementing these 9 easy lifestyle changes.
+These tips will help you shed fat and gain muscle tone naturally, without using supplements.
+Here's how to get lean fast in the healthiest way possible…

 Dehydration wears you out, both physically and mentally, so don't let your body get to the point where you start feeling thirsty.
 Instead, stay ahead of the game by drinking 8 ounces of cold water as soon as you wake up, then continue drinking throughout the day until you've had at least 8 glasses — more if you're working out and sweating profusely.

 Protein is a must when you're trying to develop lean muscle mass.
 An additional benefit is that it helps you to feel fuller, longer.

 According to WebMD, adults are encouraged to get 10 – 35% of their daily calories from protein.
 That's a wide range, but opt to stay closer to the higher end when you're trying to build lean muscle mass.
 Some bodybuilding websites recommend eating protein every 4 hours to help optimize protein synthesis, and I like that suggestion because you'll feel fuller if you make sure each meal or snack contains protein.